uthpalaherath/uthpalaherath.github.io/_pages/about.md

 To further pursue my research interests, I returned to the US for graduate studies, earning my Ph.D. in Physics at West Virginia University under the mentorship of [Dr. Aldo Romero](https://aldoromero.sandbox.wvu.edu).
 As a graduate student, I was an active member in the Physics and Astronomy Graduate Student Organization (PAGSO) and contributed to physics outreach programs to enhance public literacy in science across West Virginia.

 At Duke University, I continue to contribute to advancements in materials science, collaborating with a diverse team of researchers.
-Beyond research, I serve on the council of the [Duke Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I help organize events that bring together postdocs from various backgrounds.
+Beyond research, I serve on the council of the [Duke Postdoctoral Association (DUPA)](https://dukepostdocs.org) where I help organize events that bring together postdocs from various backgrounds while assisting in addressing their needs and celebrating their accomplishments.

 ## Life beyond academia